The blog formerly known as

 Here’s a map showing exactly where the sample came from:

-Friday morning, I took my sample with me, along with a Power Point presentation, Synthetic Sea DVD, and other items for “show and tell,” to Wells Fargo Bank to co-present my very first Green Sangha Rethinking Plastics program with Solvig Palm-Nicholls.
-Wells … Read the rest
+Friday morning, I took my sample with me, along with a Power Point presentation, Synthetic Sea DVD, and other items for “show and tell,” to Wells Fargo Bank to co-present my very first Green Sangha Rethinking Plastics program with Solvig Palm-Nicholls.… Read the rest

 I have 516 messages in my email in-box.
 127 of them have not been opened yet.
 I’m giving a Rethinking Plastics presentation on Friday and am down to the wire working on it.
 And I’m an accountant and this is tax season!
 So, here is a beautiful recipe that was sent to me by Fake Plastic Fish reader, Tanya, which requires zero plastic if you bring your own containers for the fish and wild rice.
 After this post, you might not hear from me again until next week.
 We’ll see how much I can get done with very little time.
 Cheers!